abogoyavlensky/manifest-edn/README.md

 ## Overview

-`manifest-edn` is a utility library designed to solve the problem of cache busting for static assets in Clojure/Babashka applications.
+`manifest-edn` is a utility library designed to solve the problem of cache busting for static assets in Clojure applications.
 It provides functionality to:

 1. Fetch remote assets and save them locally
 2. Hash static assets by appending content-based MD5 hashes to filenames